 Access to job listings and employment is limited to Boston University students who meet certain eligibility criteria.
 Make sure that you meet this eligibility criteria to view job listings, especially as an incoming student.

-If you come across a job listing through the Student Job Service that you have questions or concerns about, please do not hesitate to contact us at email@example.com.
-We can remove jobs immediately and block the scammer from posting with us in the future.
+If you come across a job listing through the Student Job Service that you have questions or concerns about, please do not hesitate to contact us.
+We can remove jobs immediately and block the submitter from posting with us in the future.

 Academic year job postings are typically posted starting late July throughout the Fall and Spring semesters, with an uptick in posting at the beginning and the end of each semester.
 Summer listings can start being posted as early as the beginning of January, so we encourage students to start looking for summer internships and jobs as soon as possible.

 The Student Job Service is made up of two main categories: